China–India relations: Military exercises

 China and India conduct a joint military exercise called 'Exercise Hand–in–Hand'.
-The exercise began in 2007 with the second edition taking place in 2008.
-The third, fifth, and seventh editions of Hand-in-Hand were conducted in China in 2013, 2015 and 2018 respectively while the fourth edition and sixth editions were held in India in 2014 and 2016.
+The exercise began in 2007, with the second edition taking place in 2008.
+The third, fifth, and seventh editions of Hand-in-Hand were conducted in China in 2013, 2015, and 2018, respectively, while the fourth edition and sixth editions were held in India in 2014 and 2016.
 The eighth edition was held in India in 2019.
+While bilateral military exercises between India and China have ceased over the past few years, India is still accepting invitations from Russia for multilateral armed forces exercises that also happen to host Chinese soldiers.